 Verdict: The Fender ’68 Custom Vibro Champ Reverb gives you the Silverface vibe for practicing.
 This tube combo amp comes with a 10-inch Celestion Ten 30 speaker for a beefier tone and 5 watts of total power.

-How To Choose The Best Fender Amp For You
+How to Choose The Right Amp For You

 Fender amps cover a wide array of models, uses, and types.
 You can get anything from vintage and beautiful tube tones with a massive sound, all the way to convenient and small practice amps loaded with features.